xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- bug (gil)     Fix issue where playback can hang when selecting an effect.
    -- bug (gil)     Fix some picture effects not displaying in the correct place -- enh (keith)   Add optional output frame deduplication with key frames if a frames data does not change -- bug (keith)   Fix falcon upload occasionally losing descriptions or crashing the controller and failing on V2 controllers